a773music/a773_grains/README.md

 Features:
 * 5 octave range, lowest note C2
-* In tune with Pot 3 CCW, fully CW is one octave up
+* In tune with pot 3 CCW, fully CW is one octave up
 * Pot 1 turns quantization to semitones on/off (CW/CCW)